 I am a white cisgender woman committed to advocacy and alliance with the LGBTQ+ community.
 I am a wife and a mother of three.
 I am bicultural (Greek-American), I am trilingual (English, Greek, and Spanish), and I am passionate about mental health and social justice.

 I am fortunate to have spent my formative years taking part in a diverse array of cultures and communities.
 As a child I lived on the east coast (New York), in the south (Georgia), and abroad (Greece), and spent my college years in the Midwest attending Northwestern University in Chicago, where I earned my Bachelors Degree.

 After graduating college, I lived and volunteered for a year in rural Guatemala (where I became fluent in Spanish), spent two years working with homeless families in the city of Boston, and then moved to Southern California to pursue my graduate studies at the University of Southern California (USC) Suzanne Dworak-Peck School of Social Work, where I earned my Masters Degree in Social Work with a Specialization in Mental Health.

-I am a Licensed Clinical Social Worker (#69299) with almost 10 years of experience in the field, and have worked with diverse populations and presenting issues.
+I am a Licensed Clinical Social Worker (#69299), I have more than 10 years of experience in the field, and have worked with diverse populations and presenting issues.
 I am a member of the National Association of Social Workers (NASW), and an associate member of the California Association of Marriage and Family Therapists (CAMFT).
 I am also a member of the World Professional Association for Transgender Health (WPATH).

 "The good life is a process, not a state of being.
 It is a direction not a destination."